8 Ways To Keep Kids From Getting Car Sick

 1. Keep cool

-Beware when your child starts to complain their too warm; it’s a short distance from being warm to being sick.
-TT likes to take off her coat in the car (which is OK with me because car seat straps fit better without bulky coats).
+Beware when your child starts to complain they’re too warm; it’s a short distance from being warm to being sick.

 Some parents recommend keeping a thermos of ice chips in the car and letting your child chew on them every once in a while.
 They’re cooling and the chewing motion helps with car-sickness, too.